BrianSeong99/Agglayer_UnifiedBridge/README.md

 The entire data structure of Unified Bridge Looks like this, we will explain each part in detail.
 ![Unified Bridge Data Structure](./pics/UnifiedBridgeTree.png)

-AggLayer is maintaining a giant merkle tree like this to record all the cross-chain transactions, verify the validity of all cross-chain transactions, making sure source chain transaction is
+AggLayer is maintaining a giant merkle tree like this to record all the cross-chain transactions, verify the validity of all cross-chain transactions, making sure source chain transaction is indeed finalized on L1 before claiming on the destination chain.

 ### Local Exit Root & Local Index

 All cross-chain transactions using the Unified Bridge are recorded in a Sparse Merkle Tree called Local Exit Tree.
-Each AggLayer connected chains maintains its own local exit tree.
+Each AggLayer connected chain maintains its own local exit tree.
 This is maintained in [`PolygonZKEVMBridgeV2.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMBridgeV2.sol) on each AggLayer connected L2 and L1.

 - `Local Exit Root(LET)`: The root of the tree is called the local exit root.
 It is a binary tree and has the height of 32.
 The root is updated every time a new cross-chain transaction is initiated.